Using AI to support information retrieval

 - You can search for information by writing a research question in natural language.

-- Produces a summary of the found sources with links to the sources.
+- Produces a summary of the found sources.
+The summary includes links to the sources.

 - You can limit the search to peer-reviewed sources only.